editable nutrition label templates

-• Editable nutrition label templates are supplied in Adobe Illustrator and pdf format
+• Editable nutrition label templates supplied in vector format

-Just click and type your product label information, description, benefits or brand name!
+Just click and type your product label values, servings per pack or serving size.

 The dynamic marketing of food and beverage retailing is super competitive.
-Packaged food labels must include a compliant Nutrition Information Panel Template for Australia or New Zealand.
+Packaged food labels must include a compliant Nutrition Information Panel Template for Australia or New Zealand*.
 There is an Australian Standard for your Nutrition Information Panel format.
-Rest assured my free download adheres to the correct Standard!
+Rest assured my templates adhere to the correct Standard!

 Nutrition Information Panels are made up of mandatory nutrients and additional nutrients.
 Mandatory nutrients represent the based product and additional nutrients shown when making a health or nutrition claim.
 Having compliant content and layout is vital for food and beverage products.

 The standard Nutrition Information Panel must contain average values for seven nutrient values: Energy kJ (Cal), Protein, Fat – total, Fat – Saturated, Carbohydrate, Sugars and Sodium.
 These are the ‘mandatory nutrients‘.
 Further nutrients need to be displayed when making a specific nutrition claim and health claim.
 These are ‘additional nutrients‘.
 A health and nutritional claims are sensitive to make.
 The ACCC (Australian Competition and Consumer Commission) is very aware that these claims can make or break a sale.
 They can help to engage the consumer to believe in the product.
 Examples of health and nutritional claims are ‘low in fat’, ‘good source of fibre’ or high in calcium’.
 These claims MUST be substantiated with evidence.
 Then they need to be documented in the Nutrition Information Panel Template for Australia and New Zealand.
 If a claim is about fibre, such as ‘good source of fibre’, then the Nutrition Information Panel must contain the ‘Dietry fibre’ content for both the 100g and serving size.